Rest like an All Black: take a sabbatical

 - something else?

-Now, there are two obvious ones I’ve left off that list – which of course wasn’t meant to be exhausted.
+Now, there are two obvious ones I’ve left off that list – which of course wasn’t meant to be exhaustive.
 But watching television – the top leisure pursuit in most countries that measure it – and shopping aren’t there.

 Feel free to push back on this, but I reckon that even if you enjoy them a lot, they are not sufficient for almost anybody to be re-created.